 The debit memo for the chargeback will remain open until we win the case and receive the funds back from the bank.

-If you do not have enough time before the dispute documentation is due, do not dispute the chargeback.in Paymentech and do the following:
+If you do not have enough time before the dispute documentation is due, do not dispute the chargeback.
+You should accept the chargeback in Paymentech and do the following:

 Since it is known fraud, we are NOT going to request a credit memo from CSOM.